XqFeng-Josie/XqFeng-Josie.github.io/index.md

 ## Teaching

-Lecture - Embedded System Design Practice
-As teaching assistant at BJUT, for M.Sc. students, approx. 80 students each year.
+- Lecture - Embedded System Design Practice <br>As teaching assistant at BJUT, for M.Sc. students, approx. 80 students each year.
 Winter 2018

-Company - Speech & NLP
-As a mentor at Mobvoi, for interns (students), avg.
+- Company - Speech & NLP <br>As a mentor at Mobvoi, for interns (students), avg.
 3 students each year.
 Annual  2021-2022